 - Typically smaller choice of potential factories

-- Smaller product choice (Many items are only made overseas these days)
+- Smaller product choice (many items are exclusively made overseas these days)

 - Lower manufacturing costs

-- Greater number of manufacturers/factories to choose from
+- A greater number of manufacturers/factories to choose from

 - Well established directories like Alibaba have made it easy to find potential suppliers